dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

     #t

-The interactions above show that if we access structure slots that were defined as being of one of C’s fundamental numeric types, we get a Dylan number of the equivalent value.
+The interactions above show that if we access structure slots that were defined as being of one of C's fundamental numeric types, we get a Dylan number of the equivalent value.
 The same thing happens if an imported C function returns a fundamental numeric type: a Dylan number with the same value appears in Dylan.
 Similarly, when setting slots in structs